-Gocycle's GX is a head-turning ebike that folds in a flash
+Gocycle's GX is a head-turning e-bike that folds in a flash

 The GX's 20-inch wheels are larger than a classic Brompton but smaller than a traditional road bike or downhill beast.
 I liked the riding position, which is fairly upright thanks to the straight handlebars, and never once felt like I was on a child's plaything.
 Gocycles aren't meant for mountain trails but I appreciated the rear 'Lockhock' suspension whenever I bounced off a curb or over a large speed bump.
 The hydraulic disc brakes were sharp and the manual gear shifter, while basic, was reliable and responsive.

 Nestled inside the frame is a 300Wh lithium-ion battery.
 Gocycle says it will carry you up to 40 miles on a single charge, depending on the terrain and how you've set up the assistive motor.
-From flat, the bike takes seven hours to recharge or four with an optional fast charger.
+From flat, the e-bike takes seven hours to recharge or four with an optional fast charger.
 The battery is also removable and you can buy spares from Gocycle for £599/$899.

 The bike is available to order now for £2,899/$3,299.
 It sits in-between the entry-level GS (£2,499) and flagship G3 (£3,499), both of which use the older and slower method of disassembly.
 The G3 is still the top-tier model, however, because it has predictive gear shifting, an adaptive daytime running light on the handlebars, and other 'smart' features not found on the mass-market GX.
 All three bikes, while expensive, are competitively priced with the electric Brompton (£2,595) and folding Hummingbird (£4,495).
 As always, you need to think of them as car replacements, rather than slightly more powerful bicycles, to justify the steep asking price.